 The British-English phrase (as) dim as a Toc H lamp means dim-witted.

-Its origin is explained in the text containing the earliest occurrence that I have found, that is, an article about the international movement Toc H, published in the Illustrated Chronicle (Leicester, Leicestershire, England) of Friday 20th September 1963:
+1-: From an article about the international movement Toc H, published in the Illustrated Chronicle (Leicester, Leicestershire, England) of Friday 20th September 1963:

 Toc H, born out of the first World War, is still doing good work . . . and is celebrating its Jubilee with an appeal.

 “Our lamps may have a small flame, but our spirit is bright as ever,” said Mr. C. Stevenson, Secretary of Leicester Toc H when the “Illustrated Chronicle” called in at the local organisation’s headquarters and hostel at 44, Princess Road.

 “Actually, the saying ‘As dim as a Toc H lamp’ is quite accurate.
 A lamp is our symbol.
 We always have one lit at our meetings.
 But those old-fashioned oil and wick lamps only have a small flame.”

 [The movement] began in the shattered Belgium town of Poperinghe during the First World War.
 The Rev. Tubby Clayton and the Rev. Neville Talbot, both Army chaplains, were asked to open a club for soldiers.